franzbu/WinHammer.spoon/README.md

 ### Manual Moving and Positioning

 To move a window, hold your 'modifier1' or 'modifier2' key(s) down, then click the left mouse button and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
-If the window is dragged beyond this 10-percent-limit, things start to get interesting because then window management with automatic resizing and positioning comes into play - more about that in a minute.
+If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

-### Automatic Positioning and Resizing
+### Automatic Resizing and Positioning

 For automatic resizing and positioning of a window, you simply have to move between 10 and 80 percent of the window beyond the left, right, or bottom (no upper limit here) borders of your screen using your left mouse button.